hoodiecrow/ConsTcl/README.md

 }
 ```

+**Sequence**

+When expressions are evaluated in sequence, the order is important for two
+reasons.
+If the expressions have any side effects, they happen in the same order
+of sequence.
+Also, if expressions are part of a pipeline of calculations, then
+they need to be processed in the order of that pipeline.
+The `eprogn` helper
+procedure takes a Lisp list of expressions and evaluates them in sequence,
+returning the value of the last one.

 **eprogn**

-The `eprogn` helper procedure takes a Lisp list of expressions and evaluates them in
-_sequence_, returning the value of the last one.

 <table border=1><thead><tr><th colspan=2 align="left">eprogn (internal)</th></tr></thead><tr><td>exps</td><td>a Lisp list of expressions</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>